-To describe such variations, the Lagrange planetary equations applied to the disturbing potential as, for instance, detailed in [16] can be used.
-Considering the order 2 of the series expansion, that gives the perturbing potential, the equations of motion on the mean orbital elements can be found in [17].
+To describe such variations, the Lagrange planetary equations applied to the disturbing potential as, for instance, detailed in [17] can be used.
+Considering the order 2 of the series expansion, that gives the perturbing potential, the equations of motion on the mean orbital elements can be found in [18].
 At the inclination of the Molniya orbits, the term yielding the largest growth in eccentricity in the long term is a periodic component whose argument is 2ω .
 As a matter of fact, the argument of perigee varies mainly due to the Earth's oblateness and becomes resonant at the critical inclination.
 By definition, a Molniya orbit fulfills this resonant condition in such a way that, by freezing ω , the spacecraft can spend most of the time at the apogee, hovering the ground stations located in the Northern hemisphere.
-The periodic components of 7 and 22 years can be imputable, respectively, to the argument (k ω + Ω), where k is an integer ranging in the -3 to 3 interval, depending on the specific value of semi-major axis, and to the harmonic 3ω .
-As highlighted for instance in [18], for HEO orbits to limit the modeling to the order 2 of the expansion is not sufficient to depict accurately the dynamics.
+More in detail, the three emerging periodicities of 7.5, 11 and 24 years can be imputable, respectively, to the argument $2\omega + \Omega$, $2\omega + (\Omega - \Omega_1)$ and $2\omega + \Omega_1$.